My Favorite Books

 On this page, I curate for you books that I’ve read recently or books that I love and recommend for encouragement and spiritual growth.
-I’ll update it each month, so come back for new recommendations!
-Click on the links or the images to find out where you can buy these:
+Click on the links or the images to purchase or find more info:

 I can’t recommend this book enough!
 Reading The Next Right Thing is like having Emily P Freeman at your side as your personal life coach.
 As I read through this book, I had so many “Aha!” moments where I felt a flash of inspiration, clarity, or a renewed sense of peace and calm.
 (Click on image.)

 Time and again, The Next Right Thing helped me see my life from a new viewpoint and even addressed a few questions I had in the back of my mind without really realizing it.

 Each chapter ends with a prayer and a soulful practice.
 These helped me put Emily’s ideas to work in my own life.
 The book was helpful to me because I’m navigating a major life transition, but I’d recommend it to anyone seeking to cultivate a sense of calm in the midst of a busy life.

 The Spirit-Led Heart by Suzanne Eller reminds us we have a Helper and shows us how to receive that help God wants to give us.
 It’s encouraging me to walk in a closer relationship to the Holy Spirit and let Him empower me, show God’s love to me, and guide me to impact the people around me.